 Road rage is a dangerous problem that contributes to hundreds of car accidents and physical assaults each year.
-It can happen when a driver lets his or her frustration grow to the point of affecting his or her ability to drive.
-Road rage can lead to dangerous acts such as speeding, weaving between lanes and tailgating.
+It can happen when a driver lets their frustration grow to the point of affecting their ability to drive.
+Road rage can lead to dangerous acts such as speeding, weaving between lanes, and tailgating.
 It could also motivate a driver to commit crimes such as assault or stalking.

 If you think you are dealing with a road rage driver, call 911 and give the police the driver’s license plate number right away.
 Do not make eye contact with the driver as you react.
-Try to create as much room as possible between you and the other driver while still keeping those around you safe.
+Try to create as much room as possible between you and the other driver while keeping those around you safe.

-Next, get to a safe place.
-Try to drive to a safe, well-lit area to pull over.
-If the angry driver is following you, drive directly to the nearest police station.
+The next step involves getting to a safe place.
+Try to drive to a safe, well-lit area to pull over your vehicle.
+If the angry driver is following you, go directly to the nearest police station.
 Do not let the road rage driver’s anger determine your reaction.
-Try to stay calm and do not give the driver more of a reason to threaten or harass you through retaliation.
+Try to stay calm and do not give the driver more of a reason to threaten or harass you through escalating retaliation.
 Refrain from using strong language or hand gestures back to an aggressive or road-rage driver.
 Instead, stay inside your vehicle with the windows safely rolled up until the police arrive or the driver leaves.

 Ignoring the other driver and not letting them elicit a response from you could prevent the situation from escalating into a disaster.